Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Discussion

+Our work closes a temporal misalignment gap in previous surveys with LLMs by proposing Temporal Adapters that are trained on longitudinal social media data.
+To the best of our knowledge, our paper is the first to extend the analysis of affect in LLMs to this \textit{longitudinal} setting.
+Our approach creates novel ways to study affect aggregates in social media data longitudinally.
+More broadly, they may also enable future, more temporally-aligned LLM-based studies of human attitudes, values, and opinions.

-\paragraph{Limitations} Our method focuses on the extraction of separate time series data, rather than comparing the prevalence of moods or attitudes cross-sectionally.
-The reason is that the relative probabilities of answer options in a cross-sectional sense are strongly influenced by LLM pre-training.
-Future research should combine these, so far orthogonal, approaches by correcting for differences that stem from model pre-training.
+\paragraph{Limitations} Our method focuses on the extraction of separate time series data, rather than comparing the prevalence of emotions or attitudes cross-sectionally.
+Our motivation behind that is that the relative probabilities of answer options in a cross-sectional sense solely depend on LLM pre-training.
+Future research should combine these, so far rather disparate, approaches by correcting for differences that stem from model pre-training.
 The results we present were obtained by training weekly Temporal Adapters, following exactly the intervals in which the respective survey waves were conducted.
-This allowed for improved comparability between our estimates and survey data, but higher temporal resolution, a potential benefit of using social media data, should be investigated in future research.
-In regions where survey data is available, survey data could in the future be used as a prior for predicting affect aggregates with higher temporal resolution from social media data.
-Yet, our method remains applicable to regions in which no (recent) survey data is available, e.g., because of lack of infrastructure or an ongoing violent conflict.
-Like any other attitude extraction method, our approach requires validation in additional contexts, with possible design decisions ranging from model training hyperparameters to the exact question wording and the answer extraction method.
-Future research should further investigate the applicability of this method to subgroup analysis, and in particular to whether affect aggregates can be extracted with the same quality for different subpopulations, even if sampling error is overcome.
-To facilitate such efforts, we publish our Python code under MIT license\footnote{\url{https://github.com/dess-mannheim/temporal-adapters}}.
+This enables comparability between our estimates and survey data, but even higher temporal resolution than usually used in surveys, a potential benefit of using social media data, should be investigated in future research.
+In contexts where survey data is available, survey data could in the future be used as a prior for predicting affect aggregates with higher temporal resolution from social media data, i.e. filling the gaps in between waves.
+At the same, our method also offers a lot of potential in contexts in which no (recent) survey data is available, for diverse reasons such as lack of infrastructure, an ongoing violent conflict or similar factors leading to extreme non-response.
+Like any other attitude extraction method, our approach requires validation in novel contexts, with possible design decisions ranging from model training hyperparameters and data sets used to the exact question wording and the answer extraction method.
+Application to additional contexts and points in time is particularly important since we base our analysis on data collected during the unique situation of the COVID-19 pandemic.
+Future research should further investigate the applicability of this method to subgroup analysis, and in particular to whether affect aggregates can be extracted with the same performance for different subpopulations, even if sampling error is overcome.
+To facilitate such efforts, we publish our Python code under MIT license.\footnote{\url{https://github.com/dess-mannheim/temporal-adapters}}

 \paragraph{Ethical Considerations}